 Any three (or more) word verb phrase will be inseparable.
 You need to learn if any two-word phrase you want to use is separable or not.
 There is a way to avoid this problem: do not separate verb and particle, and use a noun, not a pronoun, after the phrase.
 Verb+ particle+ noun is always acceptable.

 One very common phrasal verb pattern is a verb + up.
 Here are two cases that simply combine a verb with 'up' to show the direction of movement.

 'Up' can also act as an intensifier, emphasizing the verb's action.

 Sometimes ‘up’ does change the meaning of the verb it follows.

-See List of Idioms: A-F for more detail on to be up to someone, as well as for to blow up, catch up, and Idioms G-L for give up, hang up, hook up, look up, or look up to someone (as well as many phrasal verbs with other particles.).
+See List of English Phrasal Verbs, A-M for to blow up, give up, hang up, hook up, look up, look up to someone, and make up.
+(It also lists phrasal verbs with other particles).

-It's a great way to give your students extensive practice using just under 100 of the most common phrasal verbs.
-See Common Phrasal Verbs: Examples, Matching, and Practice if you're interested.
+It's a great way to give your students extensive practice using nearly 100 of the most common phrasal verbs.
+See Phrasal Verbs: Classroom Practice if you're interested.